mesgjs/mesgjs-web/v5-architecture/Initial-Requirements.md

 Void HTML Components
 - Slot the current doc-node against the slot-source, if provided
-- No children; discard sub-spec, if any
+- No children/sub-doc; discard sub-spec, if any

 Container HTML Components
 - Slot the current doc-node against the slot-source, if provided
 - Add the top level of the sub-spec as doc-node children
   - Pass the current slot-source, if provided, to the children
+  - Slot-wise, HTML components are "pass-through", not slot sources

 Template (Non-HTML) Components
 - Slot the current doc-node against the slot-source, if provided